Ensembl/plant-scripts/pangenes/README.md

 The *check_evidence.pl* script can also be used to try and fix individual gene models based on the evidence supporting a pangene cluster.
-This requires the software [GMAP](https://doi.org/10.1093/bioinformatics/bti310), which is installed by default as explained in section [Dependencies](#dependencies).
+This requires the software [GMAP](https://doi.org/10.1093/bioinformatics/bti310), which is installed by default as explained in section [Dependencies and installation](#dependencies-and-installation).
 Currently, the following fixes have been tested:

 |problem|hypothesis|proposed solution|